EliseJis/GBG-Online-Study/R code Analysis Verbal Fluency Average Frequency/R-code-Analysis-Verbal-Fluency-Average-Frequency.md

 ```

 ![](GBGon_VFAvFreq_figs/VFAvFreq_figs_VFletAvFreq_Homoscedasticity_rawScores-1.png)<!-- -->
-The full model with the raw score seem to violete the assumption of
+The full model with the raw score seem to violates the assumption of
 Homoscedasticity So, the variance of residuals does not seem equal
 across the predictors.
 The full model with the z-scores does seem to
 meet the assumption of Homoscedasticity.
 Hence, the error terms are